 Planes are represented by a 3D model, which viewers can explore with a cockpit view, or from outside the plane, where they can pan and zoom to see the flight from any angle.
 When an aircraft is below 500 m, it also casts a shadow on the terrain below, calculated by the actual position of the sun at the time.

 An aircraft in the 3D view cast shadows as they descend toward the airport.

 Users can click on a flight to view details, such as flight number, speed, destination, altitude, and arrival time, as well as the data source.
 Viewers can see airports and other traffic, and can even switch flight paths.

 In addition to the selected flight, users can see nearby aircraft.

 Flightradar24’s real-time data provides vital information to millions of users every month—a use case Cesium was specifically designed to support.
-To get started visualizing your own time dynamic data with Cesium, follow our simple tutorial to create a drone flight in Cesium Stories.
+Learn how to build a 3D flight tracker like this, with real data from FlightRadar24.